cs3org/OCM-API/README.md

 To access a share, the receiving server MAY use multiple ways, depending on the received payload and on the `protocol.name` property:

 * If `protocol.name` = `multi`, the receiver MUST make a HTTP PROPFIND request to `protocol.webdav.uri` to access the remote share.
 If `protocol.webdav.sharedSecret` is not empty, the receiver MUST pass it as a `Authorization: bearer` header.
+Otherwise, if `protocol.webdav.code` is not empty, the receiver SHOULD discover the sender's OCM endpoint and make a signed POST request to `<OCM endpoint>/token`, to exchange the code for a short-lived bearer token, and then use that bearer token to access the remote share.

 * If `protocol.name` = `webdav`, the receiver SHOULD inspect the `protocol.options` property.
 If it contains a `sharedSecret`, as in the [legacy example](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1shares/post), then the receiver SHOULD make a HTTP PROPFIND request to `https://<sharedSecret>:@<host><path>`, where `<host>` is the remote server, and `<path>` is obtained by querying the [Discovery](#discovery) endpoint at the remote server and getting `resourceTypes[0].protocols.webdav`.
 Note that this access method is _deprecated_ and may be removed in a future release of the Protocol.